jacobmmorgan/School-Notes/US History/USH Notes Day 11.md

 - More motivation to defend slavery due to profits

 #### Sectionalism
-The increasing divide between the n
+- The increasing divide between the North and South was called <u>Sectionalism</u>
+- As it got worse it became the S